501 - Live at Bass Concert Hall (Austin Night 1)

 Austin gets it.

-They report her missing, and the police quickly pull out her classmates for questioning,
+back into the shit.
+They report her missing and the police quickly pull out her classmates for questioning,

-including some that tell them that the last time they saw her, she was getting into Mac's car and that, you know, things were not going well with her.
+including some that tell them that the last time they saw her, she was getting into Mac's car and that things were not going well with her.
+And police question Mac.

 He claims that he picked Betty up, like Ike said, but that he dropped her back off at her house at midnight without waiting to see if she got in, which we know you guys don't fucking do in Texas, right?

-Like, it's very rude.
+very rude.
+Right.

+This obviously is suspicious to investigators for that very reason.
 And she was wearing, she had snuck out of her house, so she was wearing like pajamas and like a duster robe.

 And so,

-and they're skeptical that he would leave a girl standing on her porch in her pajamas, and they're also skeptical that she would have gone back through the front door, because when you sneak out, you have to sneak back in, usually.
+and they're skeptical that he would leave a girl standing on her porch in her pajamas, and they're also also skeptical that she would have gone back through the front door, because when you sneak out, you have to sneak back in, usually.

-Hopefully there's a window that's not too high.
+Hopefully, through a window.
+Hopefully, there's a window that's not too high.

 Yeah.

-The window I used to have to sneak in and out of, I think
+The window I used to have to sneak in and out of, I think to like back to now, I could have broken my fucking neck.
+Like, it's insane.

-Was it second story?
+How was it second story?

 that was like over the shed, so it probably wasn't very sturdy to begin with.
+I could have fallen right through it.

 And then you had to leap back into the door, into the window.
+All that on drugs.

 Yeah.